Room with a Resident who Retained

 - List any residents that you wish to pull in on the 2nd half of the form and have them sign.
 All pull-ins must be eligible for Room Selection.
 Students who are not eligible will not be processed.

-Residents who retain and do not pull-in roommates to fill all vacancies should be aware that they will be consolidated with other residents in half-filled rooms.
+Residents who retain and do not pull-in roommates to fill all vacancies should be aware that they will be consolidated with other residents in half-filled rooms, suites or apartments.
 This means that if you do not pull in roommates to completely fill your space, your final assignment will not be the exact room/suite/apartment that you retained.
 Residents will either be reassigned to a new room or will be assigned a roommate who also did not pull-in roommates.
 Your specific room type, room rate, and even the building that you retained is not guaranteed if you are consolidated - the only way to guarantee this is to fill your space with pull-ins.
 For example, a resident in a 4-occupant Margaret Morrison apartment who does not pull-in 3 new roommates may be consolidated to another Margaret Morrison apartment, if one is available, or to a half-filled room in another building such as Woodlawn or Morewood Gardens.